Telehealth Billing Increased 3,552% In 2020. Did You Get Your Share?

 In healthcare, most of us expect to sit in the same room with our patients.
 Our professions involve physical contact at some point in therapy and treatment.
 But today, digital touchpoints facilitate the healing process we deliver.
 While the COVID-19 pandemic underlined the evolution, the trend had already hit its stride the winter before.
-In early 2020,
+In early 2020,over the previous year.
+By the time the year wound down, virtual visits to primary care doctors had grown .

 Telehealth is here to stay, and it’s spilling over into all aspects of healthcare.
 Bolstered by consumer emphasis on convenience and no-contact communications, a necessity has become an expectation.
 And practitioners that adopt will meet the new consumer mindset.
 Those who don’t will look equally out of touch to Millennials, Gen Xers, and Baby Boomers.